 Something deep inside my heart tells me that is why I am still alive.
 Yes, the story of my life tells me that even for the unwanted child and babies dropped in trash cans, at hospitals and on the streets, those affected by HIV/AIDS and civil war in Northern Uganda there is a hope and a future.

 I am glad my mother didn’t abort me.
 I am so glad my mom gave me a chance to life.
-After interacting with a lot of young people the Lord led me to start Africa Life Youth Foundation to stand for young generation for a better future and life in Christ Jesus .
+After interacting with a lot of young people the Lord led me to start a non-profit organization, Africa Life Youth Foundation, to support and raise up the next generation for a better future and life in Christ Jesus.

 I am continuing to get advanced Biblical education and leadership training through various programs.
 We minister to, support and train young people to become productive members of society and the leaders of tomorrow.

 The life of God is the healing of the nations.
 Revelation 22: 1-3